Pennsylvania Route 66

 Pennsylvania Route 66 (PA 66) is a 139.7 mi state highway in Western Pennsylvania.
-Its southern terminus is at U.S. Route 119 (US 119) just east of Interstate 70 (I-70) near New Stanton.
+Its southern terminus is at U.S. Route 119 (US 119) near Interstate 70 (I-70) near New Stanton.
 Its northern terminus is at US 6 in Kane.

-The southernmost 13.7 mi of the route is a toll road named the Amos K. Hutchinson Bypass and is signed as PA Turnpike 66, a part of the Pennsylvania Turnpike System serving as a bypass of Greensburg.
+The southernmost 13.7 mi of the route is a controlled-access toll road named the Amos K. Hutchinson Bypass and is signed as PA Turnpike 66, a part of the Pennsylvania Turnpike System serving as a bypass of Greensburg.
 The Bypass runs between US 119 and US 22.
 This portion is also part of Corridor M of the Appalachian Development Highway System.